Glabs2/CapitalistPigBusinessSimulatorLikePigBusinessLikeBigBusinessStuff/README.md

 - [x] Decide what programming Language to use (Python)
 - [x] Decide on what branches to include
 - [ ] Decide how basic game play will look like
-- [x] Build Object oriented program structure as a foundation for all future code
+- [x] Build object oriented program structure as a foundation for all future code
 - [ ] Program capitalist menu screens
 - [ ] Program capitalist math
 - [ ] Program capitalist financial options